 Canadian citizens who reside abroad have been known to fall in love and have children.
-When those children are born abroad, they may be entitled to Canadian Citizenship, but there can be a lengthy process to obtain proof that the child is Canadian.
+When those children are born outside Canada, they may be entitled to Canadian Citizenship, but there can be a lengthy process to obtain proof from the immigration authorities that the child is Canadian.
 This document is the Canadian Citizenship Certificate.

 Is my child a Canadian citizen?

-Under the Canadian Citizenship Act, a child born outside of Canada to a parent who is a Canadian Citizen is automatically a Canadian citizen at birth if their parent was born inside Canada, or became a naturalized Canadian citizen.
+Under the Canadian Citizenship Act, a child born outside Canada to at least one parent who is a Canadian citizen is automatically a Canadian citizen at birth as long as their parent was born inside Canada, or became a naturalized Canadian citizen.

-A child born outside of Canada, after April 2009, to a parent who is a Canadian Citizen is not a Canadian citizen at birth if their parent was born outside of Canada and inherited their own citizenship because one of their parents was Canadian at the time of their birth.
+Children born outside of Canada, after April 2009, to a parent who is a Canadian citizen will not be granted citizenship at birth if their parent was born outside Canada and inherited their own citizenship because one of their parents was Canadian at the time of their birth.
 This is called the ‘second generation cut-off’ rule.

 How do I get a Canadian Passport for my child?

-Once this application has been processed and a Canadian Citizenship certificate has been issued, you can then apply for a passport – usually to the same Consulate or Embassy.
-This entire process can take well over a year, so it is recommended that parents start making applications to obtain Canadian documentation for their children shortly after birth.
+Once this application has been processed by the immigration authorities and a Canadian Citizenship Certificate has been granted, you can then apply for a passport – usually to the same Consulate or Embassy.
+This entire process can take well over a year, so it is recommended that parents start making the application to obtain the Canadian citizenship certificate for their children shortly after birth.

 What if we need to travel to Canada before Proof of Citizenship can be obtained?

-Most Canadian consulates or Embassies overseas will have a process that you can follow to obtain an Emergency Travel Document for a child that is born abroad to a Canadian parent.
+Most Canadian Consulates or Embassies overseas will have a process that you can follow to obtain an Emergency Travel Document for a child that is born abroad to a Canadian parent.
 This document can be issued at the discretion of the Canadian government to a baby who is likely Canadian, but who currently does not have the proof of Citizenship document.
-With this travel document, your child will be able to travel back to Canada with you (usually one time only) while waiting for the proper documentation to obtain a Canadian passport.
+With this travel document, your child will be able to travel back to Canada with you (usually one time only) while waiting for the Canadian citizenship certificate to obtain a Canadian passport.

 What do I do if my child is not a Canadian Citizen?

-If you yourself were born outside of Canada and inherited your Citizenship from one of your parents as a first generation citizen born abroad, then your foreign-born child is not entitled to inherit Canadian Citizenship at birth.
+If you yourself were born outside of Canada and obtained Canadian Citizenship from one of your parents as a first generation citizen born abroad, then your foreign-born child is not entitled to inherit Canadian Citizenship at birth.
 These children are the second generation children born abroad and are not granted automatic or birthright citizenship.

-You will need to sponsor them to obtain Permanent Residence as the first step, a process that can normally take 6-12 months.
-Once the child is landed as a Permanent resident, if they are under the age of 18, they are then eligible to apply for Canadian Citizenship immediately, as the minor child of a Canadian citizen who has become a Permanent Resident.
+You will need to sponsor the child for Permanent Residency as the first step, a process that can normally take 6-12 months.
+Once the child is landed as a Permanent Resident, if they are under the age of 18, they are eligible to apply for Canadian Citizenship immediately, as the minor child of a Canadian citizen who has become a Permanent Resident.
 There is no physical presence requirement for a minimum time in Canada.

 It’s important to note that you can only sponsor your child for Permanent Residence while they are single and under the age of 22.
-After the age of 22, the child is not eligible to be sponsored and loses the ability to achieve permanent status in Canada on the basis of a parent’s Citizenship.
+After the age of 22, the child is not eligible to be sponsored and loses the ability to achieve permanent status in Canada on the basis of their parent’s citizenship.